webbcam/debugserver-js/docs/api.rst

 Responses
 ---------
 Responses are sent back by the DebugServer after completing a Request.
-A Response will always have a "state" field which will either be "OK" (successful command) or "FAIL" (failed command).
+A Response will always have a "status" field which will either be "OK" (successful command) or "FAIL" (failed command).

     - The "data" field is present when a successful command returns a value.